Getting ready for church, don’t forget your sarong!

 ___ 1 Pair of water shoes: surf bootys and/or sandals with a back strap for support — any style is fine but they will get wet;

-we don’t recommend Crocs as they offer little support; We do recommend Keens (such as the Newport H2) that provide toe protection See More Info for more suggestions on foot wear
+we don’t recommend Crocs as they offer little support; Some clients like Keens (such as the Newport H2) that provide toe protection See More Info for updated suggestions on foot wear

-___ 1-2 Pairs of socks (if bringing optional hiking shoes)
+___ 2-3 Pairs of socks (if bringing a sturdy tennis shoes or hiking shoe)

 ___ Bandana or a Buff headwear–great for sun protection and flare!
 You will be given our Blue Water version of a Buff, our “blue rag”